RossBoylan/mccli/README.md

 ### Get Source

-This code is the `repeatable` branch of RossBoylan/mccli on github.com.
+This code is the `base-HF` branch of RossBoylan/mccli on github.com.
 Despite that, it is still identified as "@ecfairle/mccli", and because of that the conventional installation with npm install may not work, especially if you have already installed the earlier version.

 I recommend putting a copy of this package on your local hard drive, e.g., `Documents\mccli`.
 You can clone it from github and switch to the `repeatable` branch,